Ramki

-Ramakrishnan, better known by his stage name Ramki, is an Indian actor best known for his work in Tamil films.
+Ramakrishnan (born 31 March 1962), better known by his stage name Ramki, is an Indian actor best known for his work in Tamil films.
 He made his debut in Chinna Poove Mella Pesu (1987).
 He was a lead actor from 1987 to 2004.
+He is well known by his unique hair style.

 He was known for his performances in successful movies such as Senthoora Poove (1988), Maruthu Pandi (1990), Inaindha Kaigal (1990), Athma (1993), Karuppu Roja (1996) and RX 100 (2018).

 He made his comeback in cinema after nine years and returned in a supporting role with the supernatural thriller film Masani (2013).

 Career

-He started as an actor in 1987 with the film, Chinna Poove Mella Pesu.
+Ramki started as an actor in 1987 with the film, Chinna Poove Mella Pesu.
 He appeared alongside Prabhu.
 The film was a commercial success.
 Ramki appeared in eight films during the year 1988, including Senthoora Poove where he co-starred with Vijayakanth and his future wife Nirosha.
 The film ran for over 200 days in theatres and was one of the highest-grossing Tamil films.
 Poovizhi Raja and Paravaigal Palavitham have received positive reviews.
 In 1989, He worked in movies such as Oru Thottil Sabadham, Ellame En Thangachi, Penn Buthi Mun Buthi, Yogam Rajayogam and En Kanavar.